+Steph is thrilled to be entering her third year at Clementine!
 With a B.A. in Acting from Temple University, Steph has always had two passions—performance and education.
-She has worked extensively as a caregiver for several local families, in The Wilma Theater’s education department as an intern and then counselor and as an assistant teacher at other schools.
-She was actually first introduced to the Clementine community as a nanny at pick-up through providing care for two Clementine families!
+She has worked as an assistant teacher at other schools, in Theater Education departments in the city and extensively as a caregiver for local families.
+She was first introduced to the Clementine community as a nanny at pick-up through providing care for two Clementine families!
 Steph’s appreciation for the Montessori method was sparked by observing in a room at Clementine–the peaceful and positive classroom environment was so exciting to witness.
 To continue learning more about the method, she completed a Montessori Assistants workshop at Chestnut Hill College.

-Steph believes that theater and creative expression are key to developing a child’s sense of empathy, collaboration and confidence and thoroughly enjoys calling on her background in the arts as Lead Teacher in Clementine’s Extended Day Program.
-Steph was also successful in leading our children and staff over the summer as Clementine’s Camp Director for our 2019 Summer Camp and is doing it all again virtually in 2020!
+Steph believes that theater and creative expression in general are key to developing a child’s sense of empathy, collaboration and confidence and thoroughly enjoys calling on her background in the arts as Lead Teacher in Clementine’s Extended Day Program.
+Steph has also served as Clementine’s Camp Director for 2019 and 2020 Summer Camps!
+She loves to sing, make edible cookie dough and walk around the city.

 We are so excited to welcome Madeline to our Extended Day Team for the 2020/21 school year!